h3ll0-w00rld/Basic-Intel-Thermal-Fix/README.md

 The script disables turbo, due to it constantly running at high clock speed in idle.

 It's nothing advanced, but it works.
-Currenly Arch only.
+Currenly Arch and Debian only.